 Worry less.
 Worship more.
 And trust our God to lead us into victory.

-Father God, thank You for reminding me that the best way to prepare my heart and mind for battle is to simply and humbly worship You.
+Father God, thank You for reminding me the best way to prepare my heart and mind for battle is to simply and humbly worship You.
 So today, as I lay my fears down at Your feet, I lift my hands up to You in worship.
 You are worthy of my trust.
 You are worthy of my praise.
 Today and every day.
 In Jesus’ Name, Amen.

 TRUTH FOR TODAY: